10 Best Cities & Towns Near Berlin Not to Miss

 • Wismar Market Square: visit the large, vibrant and lively square to admire the gabled houses and try the town’s famous Thüringer Rostbratwurst (sausage)

-• Old Town: stroll the charming streets full of colourful gabled architecture and seek out impressive churches like St. Mary’s
+• Old Town: stroll the charming streets full of colourful gabled architecture and seek out impressive churches like St. Mary’s, which is a popular thing to do in Wismar

 How to get to Wismar from Berlin:

-• 🚗Rent a car and take the A24 Autobahn and exit Wismar and Schwerin-West Quedlinburg for about 2.5 hours
+• Rent a car and take the A24 Autobahn and exit Wismar and Schwerin-West Quedlinburg for about 2.5 hours

 5. Goslar: Fairytale German Town with Royal Palace